Amazon roars back into $1 trillion club, powered by one-day delivery boost

-(Reuters) - There is no stopping Amazon.com’s revenue growth (AMZN.O), Wall Street analysts said on Friday.
+(Reuters) - There is no stopping Amazon.com’s revenue growth, Wall Street analysts said on Friday.

 The e-commerce giant re-entered the $1 trillion club after its results crushed expectations, benefiting from investments in faster shipping and a surge in Prime membership.